apermuy/awesome-sysadmin-tools/README.md

 * [omyzsh](https://ohmyz.sh/) - a delightful, open source, community-driven framework for managing your Zsh configuration.
 * [elvish](https://elv.sh/) - An expressive programming language and a versatile interactive shell, combined into one seamless package.
 It runs on Linux, BSDs, macOS and Windows.

-*Packages: simplify our daily work*
+*Packages and tools: simplify our daily work*

 * [sysv-rc-conf](http://sysv-rc-conf.sourceforge.net/) - Easy to use interface for managing /etc/rc{runlevel}.d/ symlink
 * [mmv](http://ss64.com/bash/mmv.html) - Mass Move and rename - Move, copy, append or link Multiple files using wildcard patterns - Thanks to [Mario Barcala](https://twitter.com/mario_barcala)